metrorailings/OwlBlog/content/posts/2022-circa-millions-week-11-predictions.md

 ##### _Injuries_

-Nothing critical worthy of note on either side, although it's worth keeping an eye on Daniel Bellinger
+Nothing critical worthy of note on either side, although it's worth keeping an eye on Daniel Bellinger.

 ##### _Weather_